 You should expect long lines for admission, particularly for the concert and Midnight Mass.
 Tickets are not required, but to get through a security at the entrance and find a seat, you should arrive at least 2-3 hours early.

 Where to Attend Christmas Services in English

-The Scots Kirk (17 Rue Bayard, 8th arr, Metro: Franklin D. Roosevelt) - The only Church of Scotland in France, as well as the only English-speaking Presbyterian church in France.
+- The Scots Kirk (17 Rue Bayard, 8th arr, Metro: Franklin D. Roosevelt) - The only Church of Scotland in France, as well as the only English-speaking Presbyterian church in France.
 All nationalities are welcome!
 Christmas Eve services - check website for details close to December 24.
 The Scots Kirk also hosts 2-3 concerts each month.
-Website (sometimes slow to load)
+Website (may take awhile to load)

 - Christmas Eve and Christmas Day Concerts in Paris Churches - Experience the beauty of Saint Sulpice Church, La Madeleine Church, Sainte-Chapelle, Notre Dame, and other historic Paris churches while listening to soaring Christmas music and carols - Schedule & ticket info

 - Paris Christmas Lights Tour - Snuggle under a warm blanket as an open-top bus takes you past the city's most brilliant Christmas lights and decorations.
 Along the way, you'll also see famous Paris attractions such as the Arc de Triomphe, Paris Opera House (Palais Garnier), Eiffel Tower, and Notre Dame as well as famous neighborhoods such as the Left Bank.
 It's an unforgettable way to see Paris illuminated with thousands of sparkling lights!
 Book now